Qualifications and durations

-It is possible to study the International Baccalaureate Teacher Awards 1 and 2 as part of this programme.
+It is possible to study the International Baccalaureate Educator Certificates as part of this programme.

-The MA in Education programme will give you an unparalleled opportunity to study education at a Masters level.
-You will be provided with the tools and resources to undertake and use educational research, and will be supported in researching and reflecting on your own practice.
+The MA Education programme will give you an unparalleled opportunity to study education at a master's level.
+Working independently within a challenging but supportive environment, you will be provided with the tools and resources to undertake and use educational research.
+You will also be supported in researching and reflecting on your own practice.